Oxford stands out for its landscaping and fountains around the front. It had a large garden too, but this has mostly been filled by new facilities.

 Welcome Break were acquired by Granada in 1995, and the brand was sold on in 1997.
 The planned Oxford site was included in both sales, but Granada had the option of buying it back, if they wished to.

-The early plans listed the services as 'Wheatley', but this was changed to Oxford upon opening.
+The early plans listed the service area as 'Wheatley', but this was changed to Oxford upon opening.
 That change may be related to Welcome Break losing their site at Peartree, which was closer to Oxford than this "Oxford" site.
 Now Welcome Break own Peartree again, it all looks a bit odd.

 Prior to it opening the site was called Lower Farm, and it was briefly known as Wheatley Triangle.